oroinc/documentation/user_guide/channel_guide.rst

 Example 3
 """""""""""""""""""""""

-We own a furniture retail outlet.
-From time to time, people come in and out wondering about the things we can make.
+You own a furniture retail outlet.
+From time to time, people come in and out wondering about the things you can make.
-We have decided to run a research and find out how many of those will become our customers and how they have learned about our shop.
+You have decided to run a research and find out how many of those will become our customers and how they have learned about our shop.

 - Create a B2B type Channel for our shop (by the way, these may be several shops)

-- Assign this Channel Entity "Leads"
+- Assign this Channel Entity "Leads" (embedded entity sharpened for analyses of potential customers)

 - Specify the set of details to be collected, e.g. personal details of the people and a set of answers to "Why are you here?" question.

-Now, the "Leads" information can be used as a part of your Sales Process work-flow in the system, we can easily collect, process and monitor it.
+Now, the "Leads" information can be used as a part of your Sales Process work-flow in the system, you can easily collect, process and monitor it.